Shellfish and Shellfishing

 What are the size and quantity limits for the taking of shellfish

 The table below summarizes the recreational size limits for shellfish, including crustaceans.
 These are subject to change, and you should consult your municipal shellfish warden.
-See also this DMF page.
+See the latest information at this DMF page.

 Recreational Shellfish Regulations